nz-social-wellbeing-agency/social-housing-and-wellbeing/README.md

 ## Dependencies
 * It is necessary to have an IDI project if you wish to run the code.
 Visit the Stats NZ website for more information about this.
 * Code dependencies are captured via submodules in this repository.
 You will find the submodules in the `lib` folder of this repository.
-To ensure you clone the submodules as well, use `git clone --recursive https://github.com/nz-social-wellbeing-agency/vulnerable_mothers.git`.
+To ensure you clone the submodules as well, use `git clone --recursive https://github.com/nz-social-wellbeing-agency/social-housing-and-wellbeing.git`.
 Regular cloning or downloading of the zip file will result in all the `lib` subfolders being empty.
-Currently the code dependencies for the vulnerable mothers repository are -
+Currently the code dependencies for this repository are -
 	* `social_investment_analytical_layer (SIAL)`
 	* `social_investment_data_foundation (SIDF)`
 	* `SIAtoolbox`